Reading comprehension: Instructional conversations

 "Instructional conversations", or comprehension through discussion, create higher-level thinking opportunities for students by promoting critical and aesthetic thinking about the text.
 According to Vivian Thayer, class discussions help students to generate ideas and new questions.
 (Goldenberg, p.
 317).

 Dr. Neil Postman has said, "All our knowledge results from questions, which is another way of saying that question-asking is our most important intellectual tool" (Response to Intervention).
-There are several types of questions that a teacher should focus on: remembering; testing understanding; application or solving; invite synthesis or creating; and evaluation and judging.
+There are several types of questions that a teacher should focus on: remembering, testing, understanding, application or solving, invite synthesis or creating, evaluation and judging.
 Teachers should model these types of questions through "think-alouds" before, during, and after reading a text.
 When a student can relate a passage to an experience, another book, or other facts about the world, they are "making a connection".
 Making connections help students understand the author's purpose and fiction or non-fiction story.

 Text factors

 There are factors that, once discerned, make it easier for the reader to understand the written text.
-One is the genre, like folktales, historical fiction, biographies or poetry.
-Each genre has its own characteristics for text structure that once understood help the reader comprehend it.
+One of such is the genre, like folktales, historical fiction, biographies or poetry.
+Each genre has its own characteristics for text structure that once understood helps the reader comprehend it.
 A story is composed of a plot, characters, setting, point of view, and theme.
 Informational books provide real-world knowledge for students and have unique features such as: headings, maps, vocabulary, and an index.
 Poems are written in different forms and the most commonly used are: rhymed verse, haikus, free verse, and narratives.
 Poetry uses devices such as: alliteration, repetition, rhyme, metaphors, and similes.
 "When children are familiar with genres, organizational patterns, and text features in books they're reading, they're better able to create those text factors in their own writing."
 Another one is arranging the text per perceptual span and a text display favorable to the age level of the reader.

 Non-verbal imagery

-Non-verbal imagery refers to media that utilize schemata to make connections either planned or not, more commonly used within context such as a passage, an experience, or one's imagination.
-Some notable examples are emojis, emoticons, cropped and uncropped images, and recently emojis which are images that are used to elicit humor and comprehension.
+Non-verbal imagery refers to media that utilize schemata to make planned or unplanned connections more commonly used within context such as a passage, an experience, or one's imagination.
+Some notable examples are emojis, emoticons, cropped and uncropped images, and recently, emojis which are images that are used to elicit humor and comprehension.

 Visualization

-Visualization is a "mental image" created in a person's mind while reading text, which "brings words to life" and helps improve reading comprehension.
+Visualization is a "mental image" created in a person's mind while reading text.
+This "brings words to life" and helps improve reading comprehension.
 Asking sensory questions will help students become better visualizers.

-Students can practice visualizing by imagining what they "see, hear, smell, taste, or feel" when they are reading a page of a picture book aloud, but not yet shown the picture.
+Students can practice visualizing before seeing the picture of what they are reading by imagining what they "see, hear, smell, taste, or feel" when they are reading a page of a picture book aloud.
 They can share their visualizations, then check their level of detail against the illustrations.